Fisherman121/Bournvita_HackGenX/README.md

 - **Detection Reports**: Download reports of processed media
 - **User-friendly Interface**: Intuitive design for easy interaction
 - **Live Camera Integration**: Connect to cameras for continuous monitoring
+- **Multi-user Authentication**: Supports different user roles with customized portals
+- **Real-time Analytics**: Dashboard with statistics and insights on garbage detection
+- **Task Management**: System for assigning and tracking cleaning tasks

 ## 🛠️ Technologies Used

 ### Frontend
+- React.js with Next.js for web interface
+- Material UI for component styling
 - Flutter (for mobile application)
-- HTML/CSS/JavaScript (for web interface)

 ### Backend
 - Flask (Python web framework)
 - OpenCV (for image processing)
-- Machine Learning models for garbage classification
+- YOLOv5 for object detection and garbage classification
+- SQLite for data storage
 - RESTful API for communication between frontend and backend

 ## 🚀 Installation

 ### Prerequisites
 - Python 3.8+
+- Node.js 16+ and npm
 - Flutter SDK
 - Git